How to Determine Whether Street Traffic Signal Lights Require Replacement?

 Component Aging in Street Traffic Signal Lights

 As time passes, components of street traffic signal lights start to age.
 Bulbs may experience a decline in luminous efficiency, lamp covers can become brittle and discolored due to long – term exposure to the elements, reducing light transmission.
 Electronic components may also develop issues like poor contact and unstable performance.
-Regular inspections should be carried out.
-By observing physical signs like damage, deformation, or discoloration of components, and by testing the performance of electronic components, one can determine if aging has made replacement of the street traffic signal lights necessary.
+We should carry out regular inspections.
+By observing physical signs like damage, deformation, or discoloration of components, and by testing the performance of electronic components, we can determine if aging has made it necessary to replace the street traffic signal lights.

 Digit countdown